amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

         - image classification problem
             - pre-training + fine-tining last layer
         - imagenet2012
-- Self-labelling via simultaneous clustering and representation learning.
-    - iclr 2020
-    - vgg, oxford
-    - key idea
-        - based on Deep Clustering for Unsupervised Learning of Visual Features
-        - the contribution is to explicitly balance the label assignment
-- Deep Clustering for Unsupervised Learning of Visual Features
-    - ECCV 2018
-    - key idea
-        - alternate clustering, which solves the labeling problem and the classification, which learns the network parameters based on the peudo labels.
-        - clustering
-            - avoid empty clusters is by 1) randomly selecting a non-empty cluster, 2) using the centroid with a small random perturbation as the new centroid.
-            - based on the central cropped region
-            - features are pca-reduced to 256, whitened, and l2-normalized
-            - updating the cluster every epoch
 - Momentum Contrast for Unsupervised Visual Representation Learning
     - The task is to learn a backbone or a feature extractor from the unlabeled image data, without any annotations.